 Always make sure you keep your bag close to you and be aware of your surroundings no matter where you are in the city.

-The Best Places to Stay in (and Near!)
-Downtown Raleigh Are Waiting For You!
+The Best Downtown Raleigh Hotels Are Waiting For You!

 Downtown Raleigh is an amazing place to visit.
 I love exploring the different boutique shops, museums, and restaurants.
 Raleigh is also full of rooftop bars where you can enjoy a beer and see the city below.